learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

 ## Summary

-Congratulations, you made it through your first real Data Science workflow!
+Congratulations, you got some practice executing cell operations within Jupyter Notebooks and learned how to import Python packages.
+You also worked through your first real Data Science workflow!